The Importance of Remembering Your Why + Chickpea Green Curry (oil-free)

 If I’m being totally honest, there were times when I actually cried over having to change my lifestyle.
 It wasn’t this romantic, magical transformation like I had imagined.
 Don’t get me wrong, the romance and the magic came later, but man, that breakup was hard!
 I often wondered how I was ever going to enjoy life without cheese?!
 But what I found was that the harder I tried to be perfect, the less likely I was to stick to this way of eating.

-If I veered off the whole food plant based path once and ate something with added oils or eggs in a baked good, I felt like I had failed and couldn’t keep going.
+If I veered off the whole-food plant-based path once and ate something with added oils or eggs in a baked good, I felt like I had failed and couldn’t keep going.
 I had convinced myself I had ruined everything by not doing this 100%.
 If I wanted to prepare a meal and I couldn’t find a WFPB version of something, like bread, I would feel like everything else I had done was useless.

 What I eventually realized was that I was far too focused on my level of perfection instead of focusing on my why, my reason for doing this.
 And with this need to be perfect, I wasn’t showing myself any forgiveness.
 I was tearing myself apart as soon as my expectations weren’t met.